ellennickles/code-your-way-s23/README.md

 Ultimately this course aims to empower students to reflect on their process and teach themselves how to program with greater efficiency and independence.
 It is a direct follow-up to Introduction to Computational Media (ICM) or for anyone interested in advancing their coding practice.

 Examples and exercises will be provided in JavaScript using the p5.js library.
 However, students are welcome to consult the instructor about working with another programming library, framework, or language with which they have interest or prior experience.
 Prerequisite: ICM or equivalent experience

-### Format
-This is a 14-week course that meets once a week in person.
-Class time is divided into individual and group exercises, studio time, opportunities for project development, sharing assignments, and exchanging feedback.
-Weekly skill exercises target approaches and techniques for developing projects with code.
-Studio is multipurpose time to work on assignments (individually or in small groups), to share skills and resources, to review topics, and to conference with the instructor.

 ### Learning Objectives
 Upon completion of this course, we will be able to: